danielatrivella/np3_ligand/np3_LigPCDS/README.md

     1. db_path: The path to the data folder where the data will be stored.
 If missing it will be recursively created.
     2. pdb_report_entries_filtered: The path to the CSV file outputed by the filter_pdb_ligs_entries script containing the PDB IDs of the entries and the ligands of each entry to be retrieved.
 Mandatory columns = 'PDBID' and 'ligandsID'.
 The column 'ligandsID' must have the names separated by a space of all the desired ligands present in the structure with code equals 'PDBID'.
-    3. row_entry_start: (default: 0)The number of the row of the entries CSV file where the script should start.
+    3. row_entry_start: (default to 0) The number of the row of the entries CSV file where the script should start.
 Skip to the given row or, if missing, start from the beginning.
-    4. row_entry_stop: (default: number of rows in the pdb_report_entries_filtered) The number of the row of the ligands CSV file where the script should stop.
+    4. row_entry_stop: (default to number of rows in the pdb_report_entries_filtered) The number of the row of the ligands CSV file where the script should stop.
 Stop in the given row or, if missing, stop in the last row.

 *Return:*